nomeata/cabal-plan-bounds/README.md

 * Proper error handling, e.g. while parsing.
 * A test suite
 * Printing a nice human-readable summary of dependency changes.
+* A `--extend` mode that only _extends_ the `.cabal` file.
+This can be used locally if you add a new configuration, and leave it to CI to run all configurations and clean up the `.cabal` file.
 * A `--dry-run` mode that does not touch the `.cabal` file.
 * A `--check` mode that does not touch the `.cabal` file, but fails if it would change it (for CI).